How to Raise Freelance Rates Without Losing Clients

 Hi [Client Name],

-To reflect this enhanced value and to align with current market standards, my rates will be increasing to [New Rate] starting on [Date].
+To reflect the increased value and dedicated resources, my monthly retainer will be adjusting to [New Rate] starting on [Date].

 Stop Guessing.
 Start Closing Premium Projects.